external-mirrors/mitra/FEDERATION.md

 ## Conversations

-The implementation of Followers-only and subscribers-only conversations is based on [FEP-171b: Conversation Containers](https://codeberg.org/fediverse/fep/src/branch/main/fep/171b/fep-171b.md).
+The implementation of followers-only and subscribers-only conversations is based on [FEP-171b: Conversation Containers](https://codeberg.org/fediverse/fep/src/branch/main/fep/171b/fep-171b.md).

 This means the audience is copied from the parent post when a reply is created.
 Scope widening is not allowed and incomplete conversations are not displayed.